enso-org/enso/doc/design/type-system/types.md

   Doing this allows programs to abstract over the representation of their types, and is very similar to the implementation described in the Levity Polymorphism paper.
-The one change we make is that `FlatRep` is recursive; with most of Luna's types able to be represented flat in memory.
+The one change we make is that `FlatRep` is recursive; with most of Enso's types able to be represented flat in memory.
 This means that the list `[MachineRep]` is able to account for any row of unboxed types.

   The return type of `TYPE` is still an open question.
 What does it mean for a